tinkercademy-bootcamp/chat-project-Sushil2006/exercise-4/README.md

   - Executable is a standalone binary that can be run
   - Libary contains reusable code that can be linked to other programs; note that library is not a standalone program
 - How do you compile a library, and then use that library to compile an executable?
+  - `g++ -std=c++20 -c functions.cpp -o functions.o` - Compiles the library file to an object file
+  - The `-c` flag specifies that we only have to compile the source file into an object file and not do any linking
+  - `ar rcs libfunctions.a functions.o` - Creates a static library archive from the object file
+  - `ar` is the archiver tool, which is used to create static library archives
+  - `g++ -std=c++20 main.cpp -L. -lfunctions -o main` - Compiles the main code and links it with the library archive
+  - Note that `lfunctions` expands to `libfunctions.a`
+  - `-L.` adds the current directory to the library search path, so that the linker can find `libfunctions.a` here

 ### Reminder
 [Quickstart tutorial to make](https://makefiletutorial.com/) - Learn make fundamentals with practical examples and common patterns.